kaelanelson/CS205-Final-Project/Writeup/Solution.md

 ##### Amazon Web Services EC2

-We developed and tested our programs on two types of AWS instances.
-For each type, we had 9 instances: 1 master node and 8 worker nodes.
-We chose to use m4.xlarge instances as they provide a good compromise between compute and memory efficiency per $-hour, as well as high network performance to ensure that our processors can quickly communicate with each other.
+We developed and tested our programs on two m4.2xlarge instances which provided 8 total vCPUs.
+This instance type was chosen as as it provides a good compromise between compute and memory efficiency per $-hour, as well as high network performance to ensure that our processors can quickly communicate with each other.
+For more information, see [Specs](Specs.md).